 Inflation Rate in Brazil averaged 314.98 percent from 1980 until 2023, reaching an all time high of 6821.31 percent in April of 1990 and a record low of 1.65 percent in December of 1998.
 This page provides - Brazil Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Brazil Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Inflation Rate in Brazil is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Brazil to stand at 2.10 in 12 months time.
-In the long-term, the Brazil Inflation Rate is projected to trend around 3.00 percent in 2021 and 3.50 percent in 2022, according to our econometric models.
+Inflation Rate in Brazil is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Inflation Rate is projected to trend around 4.00 percent in 2024, according to our econometric models.